MattRoss34/spring-cloud-config/README.md

 ## `application.yml` Application Config Properties
 Option | Type | Description
 ------ | -------- | -----------
-any.property.you.need | ? | This is your playground where you define whatever properties your application needs to function.
+name | String | Optional - You can override/specify your application name here, or in bootstrap.yml.
+This is an option so that you can share bootstrap.yml with other applications, but use your own application name. any.property.you.need | ? | This is your playground where you define whatever properties your application needs to function.